-The scope of work for this study consisted of (1) identifying and reviewing geologic, hydrologic, and soils information available for the study area, (2) digitizing relevant geologic, hydrologic, and soils information, (3) compiling a digital geotechnical database incorporating test data, borehole logs, and other information from existing geotechnical/geologic-hazard reports in the study area, (4) field mapping, and (5) preparing this report and maps describing each geologic hazard.
-Other hazards than mapped for this study may be present within the quadrangle that may affect existing and future development.
+The scope of work for this study consisted of (1) identifying and reviewing geologic, hydrologic, and soils information available for the study area; (2) digitizing relevant geologic, hydrologic, and soils information; (3) compiling a digital geotechnical database incorporating test data, borehole logs, and other information from existing geotechnical/geologic-hazard reports in the study area; (4) field mapping; and (5) preparing this report and accompanying maps describing each geologic hazard.
+Hazards other than those mapped for this study may be present within the quadrangle and may affect existing and future development.